Elaboration of environment and climate strategy, policy and climate accounts and environmental management system.

 Feasibility study of a district cooling system providing cooling for the headquarters of the Saudi Ministry of Commerce and Industry.

-In 2006, opportunities were identified to double sales of district heat from 300 to 600 GWh, by enlarging the network and connecting large gas boilers in four municipalities.
+Opportunities were identified to double sales of district heat from 300 to 600 GWh, by enlarging the network and connecting large gas boilers in four municipalities.
 The municipally owned waste management company Vestforbrænding made an investment of DKK500 million to do this.
 Ramboll has provided the company with in-house consultancy services for 40 years, offering a number of different services.

 Technical and environmental due diligence services in the process of Vattenfall Heat Poland purchase by PGNiG.